adityapai14/Parallel-Computing/README.md

 # Parallel-Computing(PC)
-Repository for the IT300 Parallel Computing course project
+Repository for the IT300 Parallel Computing(PC) course project